Second Annual Symposium of the CIRM Alpha Stem Cell Clinics Network

 Alpha Clinics: Making the Future a Reality for Stem Cell-Based Therapies

-This symposium will highlight the goals of the CIRM ASCC Network, focusing on what has been achieved to date, and will discuss the pathways towards commercialization and reimbursement of newly developed therapies.
-TED-style talks and round table discussions will bring together a broad array of stakeholders, including investigators, patient advocates, regulators, payors, and government representatives for brainstorming and insights.
+This symposium, held at City of Hope on March 23, 2017, highlighted the goals of the CIRM ASCC Network, focusing on what has been achieved to date and discussing the pathways towards commercialization and reimbursement of newly developed therapies.
+TED-style talks and round table discussions brought together a broad array of stakeholders, including investigators, patient advocates, regulators, payors, and government representatives for brainstorming and insights.

 The CIRM Alpha Stem Cell Clinics (ASCC) Network consists of three clinical centers of excellence committed to accelerating the delivery of stem cell therapies.
 Alpha Clinics are located at City of Hope, UC San Diego, and UCLA in collaboration with UC Irvine.